Denver Drug & Alcohol Rehab, Detox & Treatment Resources

 SMART Recovery Meetings

-While AA and NA base their programs on spirituality, SMART Recovery is based on scientific research.
+While AA and NA base their programs on receiving comfort and motivation from the people surrounding an individual, SMART Recovery is based on scientific research.
 The approach often speaks to a different audience, so if AA or NA don’t appeal to you, SMART may be a good option.
-The concept offers its own tenets to help those who struggled or are currently struggling with an addiction understand their issues and give them the tools they need to move forward.
-Whether you receive treatment at a Denver, CO, drug rehab facility or one in any other city, you can take advantage of SMART Recovery meetings in the following cities:
+The concept offers its own tenets to help those struggling with an addiction to understand their issues and give them the tools they need to move forward.

 - DuPont Counseling Services